 Dr. Ann Bailey is currently a member of the Clinical Decision Support Team of IPCT at MD Anderson.
 The IPCT is a research program that has set its mission on personalizing cancer therapy for MD Anderson patients by using tumor biomarkers, namely next generation sequencing of tumor DNA, to help guide patient therapy options.
 Her role on this team is to assist MD Anderson clinical oncologists in interpreting tumor sequencing data and provide information on potential therapy options based on tumor genomic alterations.
 The information gathered on cancer genes and their implications in cancer therapy populates the publically shared content on www.personalizedcancertherapy.org.
 In addition, the IPCT provides this clinical support via molecular tumor boards, clinical trial planning meetings, and individual patient reports.
 The overall goal of the IPCT is to augment the overwhelmingly daunting task facing oncologists assessing potential therapy options of thousands of possible genomic alterations in over a hundred actionable cancer genes.

-Dr. Wendy Tai was an Odyssey Fellow in the department of Experimental Pediatrics.
+Dr. Wendy Tai was an Odyssey Fellow in Experimental Pediatrics.
 In August 2012 she accepted a position as oncology regional medical liaison (RML) for Celgene Corporations.
 As a Celgene representative, her role as the TX and LA RML is to built rapport with key opinion leaders and initiate and coordinate clinical trials with the oncology research community.

 Dr. Tiffany Doucette finished her postdoc in December 2011 and was promoted to instructor in Neurosurgery at MD in the laboratory of MD Anderson's Dr. Ganesh Rao.